LiamBatiste/Bank-Customer-Churn/README.md

 Clearly, the LR model still was not effectively identifying specifically customers who have churned.
 This is concerning and needed to be further refined to minimise this recall error as it was essential for the Bank.
 Further, class weight was balanced to avoid the minority class of churning being underpredicted by the model to try and improve the evident high number of customers predicted to have not churn, when the opposite was true.
 After this adjustment to the LR model, the following performance measures were observed:

 #### Accuracy Score: 0.70 (2 d.p.)
-Meaning the model predicted customer churn correctly approximately 70% of test data.
+Meaning the model predicted customer churn correctly for approximately 70% of test data.

 #### TN: 1660 cases were correctly predicted as not churned
 #### FP: 719 cases were incorrectly predicted as churned (Type I error)